aristotle-tek/trump-truth-social-archive/README.md

 ### Fetching data from Truth Social API

-The script (`scraper.py`) fetches posts directly from the Truth Social API using a proxy service (`ScrapeOps`) to bypass Cloudflare protections.
+The script (`scraper.py`) fetches posts directly from the Truth Social API using a proxy service (`ScrapeOps`) to ensure successful requests.

 - **Pagination support:** It requests up to 100 new posts in batches of 20.
 - **Media extraction:** Any images or videos in a post are extracted and stored as an array of URLs.